 Therefore, ensure your laptop is powerful enough (in terms of CPU and RAM performance) to run two graphics cards.

-Do All Laptops Have Two Graphics Cards?
+Do All Of Them Have Two Graphics Cards?

 Now that we’ve explored the pros and cons of dual-card computers, we can answer a crucial question concerning the subject that most laptop users usually have.
 Do all laptops have two graphics cards?